Looking for God in our Questions

 (except that manure can be used to serve a purpose)

 like you are unique in ways that make you unwanted by the common Christian circles.

 You feel like you are messed up,

 Like there is a cog or a wheel or a bolt missing that others have.
 It helps them make sense of God and life and church and struggles.

 You feel like they get it, but you never will.

-And because your search for God only leads you to more questions than hard and fast answers,
+And because looking for God only leads you to more questions than hard and fast answers,

 you feel like you are considered dangerous,